NuggMD

 Step Three: Strain

-• Once infused, strain the mixture using a fine mesh strainer or cheesecloth to remove all visible plant material.
+• Once infused, strain the mixture through a fine-mesh strainer or cheesecloth to remove any visible plant material.

 • Press the material to extract as much liquid as possible.
 You can then discard the spent plant material.